 You’ll experience guided meditation sessions, explore your own personal motivations and purpose, look at group relationships, dynamics and culture present within your organisation with a view to gaining awareness, clarity and renewed purpose to be the best group of people you can possibly be.

-Highly recommended for stressed out teams that are making wrong moves and rash, hot-headed decisions – or groups who need to find some common ground and to unify, or reflect on jobs well done.
+Highly recommended for stressed out teams or groups who need to find some common ground and to unify, or reflect on jobs well done.

 We look at the Building Blocks of Culture: rituals, initiations, story-telling, practices and symbols in a way that gets all the attendees really engaging with them.
 We show these elements of culture in their wider context historically and cross-culturally and give leaders an opportunity to see what they can do with these powerful tools at their disposal.